obsidian-community/obsidian-hub/03 - Showcases & Templates/Templates/Plugin-specific templates/Dataview templates/Project Cards.md

 ---

 For more templates and examples, check out the original demo on [GitHub](https://github.com/kaelri/obsidian-dataview-test-vault).
+However, note that the Project Card view files hosted on GitHub are not fully compatible with this guide.

 %% Hub footer: Please don't edit anything below this line %%